anamarisamacedo/FEUP-DJCO-PP/README.md

 ### Secret Challenges

 There are some extra and secret challenges that are not needed to win the game, but are used to excite the game.
+The player only finds out they existed after completing them.

 * Pass the Final Exam with a Grade of 20/20:
 * Convince a Professor to Raise Your Final Exam Grade: